 If you require assistance or wish to report an issue related to the accessibility of any content on this website, please contact info@pluri-biotech.com.
 If applicable, please include the web address or URL and the specific problems you have encountered.

-This policy and notice (the “Privacy Policy”) explains the types of information we may collect from you, that we may receive about you or that you may provide during your participation in our services, business transactions, conferences or when you visit our sites or website.
-We are transparent about our practices regarding the information we may collect, use, maintain and process and describe our practices in this Privacy Policy.
+Pluri develops platforms to manufacture cell-based products aimed at improving human well-being, increasing sustainability, and addressing significant global challenges (the “Services”).
+This policy and notice (the “Privacy Policy”) explains the types of information we may collect from you, that we may receive about you or that you may provide in the course of your interest or in our Services, transactions, conferences or when you use our platforms or services or visit our website.
+We are transparent about our practices regarding the information we collect, use, maintain and process and describe our practices in this policy and notice.
 Please read the following carefully to understand our practices regarding your personal data and how we will treat it.

-We will use your Personal Data to provide and improve our services to our participants and others and meet our contractual, ethical and legal obligations.
+We will use Personal Data to provide and improve our services to you or to our research partners and others and meet our contractual, ethical and legal obligations.
 All Personal Data will remain accurate complete and relevant for the stated purposes for which it was processed, including for example:

 Processing which is necessary for the performance of a contract to which you are a party or in order to take steps at your request prior to entering into a contract:

-• Carrying out our obligations arising from any contracts entered into between you and Pluri and to provide you with the information, and services that you request from Pluri.
+• Carrying out our obligations arising from any contracts entered into between you or your employer or organization and Pluri or Pluri’s research partners and/or any contracts entered into with Pluri and to provide you with the information, products, support and services that you request from Pluri and its research partners;

-Processing which is necessary for the purposes of the legitimate interests pursued by Pluri:
+Processing which is necessary for the purposes of the legitimate interests pursued by Pluri or by a third party of providing an efficient and wide-ranging service to research partners:

-• Notifying you about changes to our terms;
+• Notifying you about changes to our service;

-• Contacting you to give you commercial and marketing information about events or promotions or additional services and products offered by Pluri, including in other locations;
+• Contacting you to give you commercial and marketing information about events or promotions or additional services offered by Pluri which may be of interest to you, including in other locations;

-• Soliciting feedback in connection with your use of the services;
+• Soliciting feedback in connection with the services;

-• Tracking use of Pluri facilities and services to enable us to optimize them;
+• Tracking use of Pluri services to enable us to optimize them.

 Processing which is necessary for compliance with a legal obligation to which Pluri is subject:

-• Compliance and audit purposes, such as meeting our reporting obligations in our various jurisdictions, and for crime prevention and prosecution in so far as it relates to our staff, participants, facilities etc.
+• Compliance and audit purposes, such as meeting our reporting obligations in our various jurisdictions, anti-money laundering, and for crime prevention and prosecution in so far as it relates to our staff, research partners, facilities etc;

 • If necessary, we will use Personal Data to enforce our terms, policies and legal agreements, to comply with court orders and warrants and assist law enforcement agencies as required by law, to collect debts, to prevent fraud, infringements, identity thefts and any other service misuse, and to take any action in any legal dispute and proceeding;